jaimeiniesta/metainspector/README.md

     page.exceptions  # Will return an array with the exceptions

-If you also want to see the exception messages on console, you can initialize MetaInspector with the verbose option like that:
+If you also want to see the exception messages on console, you can initialize MetaInspector with the warn_level option set to :warn, like that:

-    page = MetaInspector.new('http://example.com', :verbose => true)
+    page = MetaInspector.new('http://example.com', warn_level: :warn)

 ## Examples